 Theatre, Dance and Arts Groups

-Despite the ongoing political deadlock, Palestinian society, through numerous NGOs, theatre, dance and arts groups, and with the help of an eager international audience and concerned activists, has been instrumental in this preservation, and for the traveler, ensured it has remained a part of any journey to the region.
+Despite the ongoing political deadlock, Palestinian society, through numerous NGOs, theatre, dance, and arts groups, and with the help of an eager international audience and concerned activists, has been instrumental in this preservation, and for the traveler, ensured it has remained a part of any journey to the region.

 Palestinians are known for their style of Dabke, a traditional Palestinian folk dance performed at celebrations and social events.
 It involves synchronized foot stomping, accompanied by traditional music.

-Palestinian embroidery is distinguishable with its unique patterns, motifs and colors schemes.
-Traditional embroidery is called tatreez, and is an important cultural art form, identifiable around the world.
+Palestinian music also incorporates various instruments and styles, with contemporary Palestinian musicians blending traditional sounds with modern influences.
+Palestinian embroidery is distinguishable with its unique patterns, motifs, and color schemes.
+Traditional embroidery is called tatreez, an important cultural art form that is identifiable worldwide.

 Diaspora Communities